Diler & Associados

-For more than 20 years in the market, D&A has accumulated a total of 36 films produced and more than 30 million viewers, as well as 1.5 million of videos and DVDs sold.
-He has also developed partnerships with Buena Vista International, Miravista, Warner Bros., TriStar Pictures, Twentieth Century Fox, Estação Group, California, Globo Filmes, SBT movies, Xuxa Produções, R.A.
+For more than 20 years in the market, D&A has produced a total of 36 films which viewed by more than 30 million audiences, 1.5 million of videos and DVDs sold.
+The company has also developed partnerships with Buena Vista International, Miravista, Warner Bros., TriStar Pictures, Twentieth Century and Fox, Estação Group, California, Globo Filmes, SBT movies, Xuxa Produções, R.A.
 Productions, Maurício de Sousa Produções, Nhock Produções Artistic, and Rossat Beijing Film & TV Production.

-In 2003, after breaking Brazil’s production record by carrying through 5 feature films in a single year, Diler Trindade, the company’s majority shareholder, was chosen by Variety as one of the Top Ten Producer’s to Watch.
+In 2003, after breaking Brazil’s production record by carrying through 5 feature films in a single year, Diler Trindade, the company’s majority shareholder, was recognized by Variety as one of the Top Ten Producers to Watch.

 In 2003, Diler & Associados produced the feature films Didi, the bumbling cupid, Dom, Mary – Mother of the Son of God, Xuxa Abracadabra and a summer Show, reaching a total of five productions in the period of 12 months and beating a record in the national cinema.
 Of the films cited, the epic Mary – Mother of the Son of God, with Father Marcelo Rossi, and the fantastic adventure Xuxa Abracadabra sold more than 2 million tickets and became the most viewed national feature films of that year.
 In the same period, the prestigious American film magazine, Variety, published a story in which Diler Trindade, the majority partner of D&A, WAS one of the most promising producers in the Cinematographic world.

 In 2004, D&A was appointed by the National Agency for Cinema in Brazil (ANCINE) as the biggest local producer in recent years, attracting more than 30 million moviegoers and selling more than 1.5 million copies in DVD and VHS formats.
 Amongst the 35 feature films produced, 11 out of 30 are the biggest box office hits released in the last ten years.